AI, the law, and your data.

 A note on what this is

 This is a plain-English orientation, not legal advice.
-I'm not a lawyer, I'm a Sovereign AI architect.
+I'm not a lawyer, I'm a Private AI architect.
 It's here to help you work out which of these things are even worth your attention, and which you can stop worrying about.
 For anything that turns on your regulator or your contracts, your own adviser is the right next stop.